-Platinum Play puts on the usual spread of traditional fare, such as baccarat, blackjack, craps, poker, and roulette.
+Platinum Play puts on the usual spread of traditional fares, such as baccarat, online blackjack, craps, online poker, and online roulette.
 But wait, a wicked twist awaits Kiwi players — a rash of variations that’ll leave them salivating for more.

 Here are some of the digital variations from automated games that Platinum Play lays out for Kiwis:

 If you’ve been on a double-zero roulette diet and wish to flirt with a single-zero one, then do so by all means.
 However, it pays to brush up your skills by doing some homework on the Platinum Play site on some of the subtle changes in rules, as well as grasping some basic concepts of strategies to boost your chances of raking in some real money on a steep 50% house edge.

 The digital dive and virtual animated wonderland may not be everyone’s cup of tea.
 That’s all right, too, as far as Platinum Play is concerned.
 New Zealand gamblers can simply strike a conversation with a class of highly trained and cordial croupiers, as well as fellow online gamblers in one of more than 15 live-dealer tables available on the casino operator’s platform.
 Watch the action unfold in real-time of high-definition, live-streaming technology to the sounds of cards snapping on the velvet tables and the silver ball rattling to a standstill on the rotating roulette spinning wheel.

 Here’s a random snapshot of some of the live-dealer games Platinum Play provides to its card and table-savvy Kiwis: